Skip to content

 The CMS January 2026 figures Ohio income cap

 Setting up a Miller Trust in Ohio starts with one number — the income cap.
 The Ohio CMS January 2026 figures Medicaid long-term-care income limit is $2,982/month for a single applicant.
 If your family member's countable monthly income exceeds this limit, a properly drafted, signed, and funded QIT diverts the excess and brings countable income below the cap.
 The applicant's Personal Needs Allowance in Ohio is $75/month.
-Source: ODM Ohio Administrative Code Rule 5160:1-6-03.2 (effective June 1, 2021; last updated September 12, 2025).
+Source: ODM Ohio Administrative Code Rule 5160:1-6-03.2 (effective June 1, 2021; last updated September 12, 2025) (see the citation list below to verify directly).

 Step-by-step Ohio guides